"History never looks like history,

 Oscar Vitt, outfield

-The following photographs and captions appeared with the 1882 news story.
+The following photographs and captions were part of the 1882 news story.

 "The Darrtown Cornet Band is shown parading south on the Richmond Pike, circa 1900.